dbrattli/aioreactive/README.md

 # Will aioreactive replace RxPY?

 Aioreactive will not replace [RxPY](https://github.com/ReactiveX/RxPY).
-RxPY is an implementation of `AsyncObservable`.
-Aioreactive however lives within the `AsyncAsyncObservable` dimension.
+RxPY is an implementation of `Observable`.
+Aioreactive however lives within the `AsyncObservable` dimension.

 Rx and RxPY has hundreds of different query operators, and we have no plans to implementing all of those for aioreactive.